 However, the shortage of outpatient facilities can be a potential problem, even as the global knee replacement market is projected to be worth over $10 billion by 2024.
-Furthermore, orthopedic surgery is the 10th highest-demand surgical specialty, according to the 2018 Incentive Review for Physicians and Advanced Practitioners by Merritt Hawkins.
+Furthermore, orthopedic surgery is the 10th highest-demanded surgical specialty, according to the 2018 Incentive Review for Physicians and Advanced Practitioners by Merritt Hawkins.

-Our 6-month prediction is based on comparative models that examined 130,000 recent patient claims.
-CARE™ compared two datasets:
+Perception Health's prediction is based on comparative models that examined 130,000 recent patient claims.
+CARE™ compared two data sets:

 We looked at ICD-10 Diagnoses and CPT Codes that are commonly found in people who had knee replacements.
 The codes dealt with orthopedics, hospital visits, radiology, and cardiovascular.

-The overall dataset we trained the model on was 50% of patients (those who had a knee-joint replacement) and 50% non-patients (people without the knee joint replacement in their claims history).
+The data set we used to train the model was comprised of 50% patients (those who had a knee-joint replacement) and 50% non-patients (people without the knee joint replacement in their claims history).
 Then we trained our model on 70% of that data set and then tested on 30% of that same data set.

 Out of a random 10,000 patients, 14 had knee replacements in their claims history.
 But with CARE, we predict that another 169 patients are trending toward knee joint replacement.
-The claim histories of these 169 patients showed similar diagnoses or and/procedures as the patients that had the surgery.
+The claims histories of these 169 patients showed similar diagnoses and/or procedures when compared to the patients who had the surgery.

 Using the CARE Disease Prediction, we wanted to see how far back we could predict knee joint replacement diagnosis and got the following results:

-We projected our results nationally and expect 391,000 patients have a knee joint replacement surgery and 5.5 million people who have not yet had a knee joint replacement surgery but have indicators that they are trending towards that surgery.
+We projected our results nationally, which translates to approximately 391,000 patients who have had a knee joint replacement surgery and 5.5 million people who have not yet had a knee joint replacement surgery, but have indicators that they are trending towards that surgery.